opensearch-project/opensearch-storage-encryption/README.md

 ./gradlew allTests
 ```

+## Limitations

+- Currently only AWS KMS and linux are supported.
+- Cluster metadata is not encrypted

 ## Contributing

 We welcome contributions!
-Please see our [Developer Guide](DEVELOPER_GUIDE.md) for detailed information on:
+Please see our [Developer Guide](DEVELOPER_GUIDE.md) for detailed information on contributing.
-- Setting up your development environment
-- Building and testing
-- Code style guidelines
-- Submitting pull requests

 ## Documentation